 I thought it might make a good oh-god-I-don’t-know-what-to-wear-today dress (which it does) but it also has a notch neckline that’s wired to hold its shape, that gives spectacular cleavage, so watch out for that if you work somewhere a bit conservative.

-Last year, I discovered to my horror that not only were clothing moths not big myth cooked up by Big Wood to sell cedar balls, but that somehow I’d managed to be afflicted with them.
+Last year, I discovered to my horror that not only were clothing moths not a myth cooked up by Big Wood to sell cedar balls, but that somehow I’d managed to be afflicted with them.
 I lost pretty much my entire knitwear collection in one fell swoop (including all of my cashmere, *cries forever*), and I’ve been gradually trying to rebuild my winter woolies since then.

 One thing that I was particularly devastated to lose was a long merino coatigan that I wore almost every day the winter previously.
 It was perfect for layering over skirts and dresses, as well as jeans and trousers.
 It was light enough that I could wear it indoors if I was feeling cold, but warm enough that I could wear it as a jacket outdoors as well.